tommaier123/FlatShocker/README.md

 ## What You Keep
 - Full functionality including Shock, Vibrate, and Beep
+- Same shocker strength (if not slightly stronger)

 ## What You Lose
 - Water tightness.
 But it's still water resistant - just don't go swimming with it